egor7/blog-1/csv/csv.md

 The CSVKit library implements the first approach.

 ## q/kdb+
-[Q](https://code.kx.com/q4m3/) is a general-purpose programming language.
+Kdb+ is the [world's fastest time-series database](https://kx.com/media/2018/10/Kx-FAQ.pdf), optimized for ingesting, analyzing and storing massive amounts of structured data.
+Its query language, called [Q](https://code.kx.com/q4m3/), is a general-purpose programming language.
 Tables are first-class objects in q.
 Q tables are semantically similar to Pandas/R data frames.
 You can persist tables to disk, hence the solution can be considered a database, referred to as [kdb+](https://code.kx.com/q4m3/14_Introduction_to_Kdb+/).

 Exporting and importing CSV files is part of the core language.
 Table `t` can be saved in directory `dir` by command